iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 * Manage your *glossaries* on your own site
 * Add tooltips with fully customizable content (*text* or *medias*)
-* Several kind of lists to display your glossary terms
+* Several kind of lists to display your glosses
 * Group your terms by categories
 * Fully responsive tooltips, with *6 animations* and *10 themes*.
 * Theme editor & easy animation customization.
 Keep control of your site appearance.